EmmanuelOwusu/AI-for-Medical-Diagnosis/README.md

  [Evaluation of Diagnostic Models](#B)

- * The following can be learnt from  Assignment:
+ * The following can be learnt from the   Assignment:

    * Accuracy